 The Art, Imagery and Parody of the Ten Crucial Days

-The name of the art will appear when you run your cursor over the image.
-Labels will be added.
 This site is for educational purposes only.
-Certain works are protected by Copyright.
+Particular works are protected by Copyright.
 All rights reserved.
 If you recommend adding an image to this page, email roger@tencrucialdays.org with the image and the source.
-If the image is copyrighted material, and is not cover by fair use doctrine for educational purposes, we must have written permission before posting.
+We must have written permission before posting if the image is copyrighted material not covered by the fair use doctrine for educational purposes.

 The Art of the Ten Crucial Days